flunkin/shitty-mcbe-realm-spammer/README.md

 # shitty-mcbe-realm-spammer
-script spams * External messages in minecraft chat
+script spams *External msgs in chat, tokens are stored on your device and the messages are printed in a different colour each time with a random string of symbols at the end (can all be changed)